oncoray/MicroQuant/README.md

 As for the imageJ macro scripts, it is sufficient to download [Fiji](https://imagej.net/software/fiji/) and open the macro in the Fiji toolbar.

 ## How to run
-The source code for the Python scripts is provided [here](https://github.com/jo-mueller/MicroQuant/tree/main/microquant)
+The source code for the Python scripts is provided [here](https://github.com/jo-mueller/MicroQuant/tree/main/microquant).
+You can find the ImageJ macro implementation as well as the Python demo notebooks here and here, respectively.